PoslinskiNet/ember-testing-guide/README.md

 $ ember generate service-test theme-switcher
 ```

-Sample service that switches theme could look like that:
+A sample service that switches the theme could look like this:

 ```javascript
 // app/services/theme-switcher.js